Top 29 Data Engineer Interview Questions And Answers

 • Continuous and real-time integration.

-• Storing huge amounts of data and information from those data.
+• Storing huge amounts of data and information derived from that data.

 • Constraints of resources.